Raspberry Pi DNS Server Setup Guide

 cache-size=1000

-6. Restart DNSMasq to apply the changes:
+6. Restart the DNSMasq service to apply your changes:

 Code: